 Most large towns have extensive one-way systems.
 Traffic direction is often poorly marked (look for small arrows affixed to lampposts), though this is less of a problem than it sounds: simply note the direction in which the parked cars, if not the moving cars, are facing.

-Parking in cities is another hassle – the restrictions are complicated and foreigners are easy pickings for traffic police, who usually remove one or both plates in lieu of a ticket (retrieving them can be an expensive and time-consuming business).
-Since theft is also a real threat, you’ll usually have to pay extra for a hotel with secure parking.
-You may well also have to fork out over on-the-spot “fines” for traffic offences (real or concocted).
-In Mexico City, residents’ cars are banned from driving on one day of every week, determined by their licence number: the ban also applies to foreign cars, but rented vehicles are exempt.
+Parking restrictions are complicated and foreigners are easy pickings for traffic police, who usually remove one or both plates in lieu of a ticket (retrieving them can be an expensive and time-consuming business).
+Since theft is also a real threat, you should use a hotel with secure parking.
+In Mexico City, residents’ cars are banned from driving on one day of every week, determined by their licence number (see Coughs and robbers – Self preservation in Mexico City): the ban also applies to foreign cars, but rented vehicles are exempt.

 Breakdowns and accidents